jwdebelius/q2-sidle/docs/source/read_preperation.rst

 .. note::

     The following steps represent a **suggested** pipeline for preparing reads to be used with sidle.
-Alternatively pipelines are possible and may be more useful for your specific circumstances.
+Alternative pipelines are possible and may be more useful for your specific circumstances.

 As an initial example of read preparation, your pipeline may include the following steps.
 To make navigation easy, what stage are you at?